blogtheristo/CV/README.md

 Terms: Customer chosen,  [IT2018 General Terms](https://it-ehdot.fi/term_preview/it2018-yse-english/).

-NDA: Yes, I have signed a NDA.
+NDA: Yes, can do a NDA.

 Travel: Car available.